docker/cli/docs/deprecated.md

 | Removed    | [`--run` flag on `docker commit`](#--run-flag-on-docker-commit)                                                                    | v0.10      | v1.13  |
 | Removed    | [Three arguments form in `docker import`](#three-arguments-form-in-docker-import)                                                  | v0.6.7     | v1.12  |

+### Legacy links environment variables

+**Deprecated in Release: v28.4**
+**Disabled by default in Release: v29.0**
+**Target For Removal In Release: v30.0**

+Containers attached to the default bridge network can specify "legacy links" (e.g. using `--links` on the CLI) to get access to other containers attached to that network.
+The linking container (i.e., the container created with `--links`) automatically gets environment variables that specify the IP address and port mappings of the linked container.
+However, these environment variables are prefixed with the linked container's names, making them impractical.

+Starting with Docker v29.0, these environment variables are no longer set by default.
+Users who still depend on them can start Docker Engine with the environment variable `DOCKER_KEEP_DEPRECATED_LEGACY_LINKS_ENV_VARS=1` set.

+Support for legacy links environment variables, as well as the `DOCKER_KEEP_DEPRECATED_LEGACY_LINKS_ENV_VARS` will be removed in Docker Engine v30.0.

 ### Special handling for quoted values for TLS flags